Mithi-07/pathfinding-astar/README.md

+## Run the Code in Google Colab to get the Outputs!!!

 # OptimalPathFinding

 The A* algorithm is a widely used pathfinding algorithm in computer science and artificial intelligence.
 It is an informed search algorithm that efficiently finds the shortest path between two points on a graph or grid.
 A* combines the advantages of Dijkstra's algorithm (guaranteed shortest path) and greedy best-first search (efficiency) by using a heuristic to guide its search.